tomli380576/algorithm-notes/Dynamic Programming/rod-cutting.md

 Let's call this function `CutRod(n)`.
 Since the price array `p` is fixed, we will omit `p` from the call signature from now on.

+---

 ## Solve the Backtracking Problem

 ### Base Cases

-Recall from basic recursion that the bases cases are the subproblems that we can immediately solve.
+Recall from basic recursion that the bases cases are the sub-problems that we can immediately solve.
 We know how to solve:

 1. $n = 0$, we have no rod, so we make no money.
    :::center